UPDATED: This post about digital marketing was updated for 2018 to reflect new information and add 20 more examples. Enjoy!

 As a major sponsor of the MLB (Major League Baseball), the company wanted to execute their priceless strategy and take advantage of the Chicago Cubs making the World Series for the first time in 71 years.
 Why?
 So they could be a part of history if the Cubs won — which they did.
 For the first time since 1908, the Cubs were World Series champions (2016).

-Mastercard’s main objectives of implementing the campaign were to (1) connect with suffering Cubs fans and (2) insert themselves into the World Series conversation.
+Mastercard’s main objectives of implementing the best ad campaign were to (1) connect with suffering Cubs fans and (2) insert themselves into the World Series conversation.

 They went out looking for the perfect way to implement their campaign and came across a great piece of content: a player on a rival team had accused Cubs fans of lacking passion for their team.
 This was a perfect sound bite to build an entire campaign on, so Mastercard ran with it, titling their campaign the ‘Sound of Priceless.’